FaridMoghadam/Analysis-Statistics-On-Coronavirus-/README.md

 ##### Note:
     - This research is based on the Jalali calendar.
-    - This is the first exercise to using Python in data analysis.
+    - This is the my first exercise to using Python in data analysis.

 ##### About Me: